Father Stephen Reilly

 He has been a high school chaplain to Cardinal Newman High School, Bellshill (1999-2003) and Taylor High School, New Stevenston (2004-2009), as well as to his local primary schools of St Bride's, Bothwell, St Mary's Hamilton, and St Bernadette's, Motherwell.

 He was a member of the teaching staff at Sctus College Bearsden (2000-2009), teaching courses in Christology, Ecclesiology, Theological Anthropology and Sacraments of Initiation.

 He was also youth chaplain to the Diocese of Motherwell (1999-2002), and before his ordination Scout chaplain (Assistente ecclesiastico) to Roma 24 Scout group, Rome 1992-1997.

 He studied for the priesthood at the Pontifical Scots College, Rome (1990-1997) and Pontifical Gregorian University, Rome (1990-1997), gaining a Licence in Sacred Theology Summa Cum Laude.

-He has for many years been involved with HCPT - The Pilgrimage Trust Easter Lourdes pilgrimage, and is currently group chaplain to Group 89 (2010-2016).
+He has for many years been involved with HCPT - The Pilgrimage Trust Easter Lourdes pilgrimage, and is currently group chaplain to Group 89 (2010-2016) and Scottish regional chaplain.
 He also took 2 student music groups to Lourdes to support HCPT - Hosanna House groups in summer 2016.